Thursday, September 10, 2015

 “I marvel that ye are so soon removed from him that called you into the grace of Christ unto another gospel: Which is not another; but there be some that trouble you, and would pervert the gospel of Christ.
 But though we, or an angel from heaven, preach any other gospel unto you than that which we have preached unto you, let him be accursed.
 As we said before, so say I now again, if any man preach any other gospel unto you than that ye have received, let him be accursed.”

 These words may sound harsh to people who imagine that all religion is good: But every genuine pastor, every sincere bishop, priest, or deacon, must teach faithfully what has been revealed and handed down.
-We cannot simply smile and accept what is taught in cults, or even in churches that are turning away from a clear and faithful adherence to "the faith once delivered to the saints (Jude 3)."
+We must not accept what is taught in cults, or even in churches that are turning away from a clear and faithful adherence to "the faith once delivered to the saints (Jude 3)."

-The heresy addressed in this Epistle was a new teaching that all of the Gentiles who had converted to Christ could not be saved unless they were circumcised and kept the Six Hundred and Thirteen Commandments of the Torah, and then only as interpreted by their approved Rabbis.
+The heresy addressed in this Epistle was a new teaching that all of the Gentiles who had converted to Christ could not be saved unless all the males were circumcised and kept the ceremonial rituals of the Torah, that is "the works of the Law," and then only as interpreted by their approved Rabbis.
 Today we have false teaching of every sort all around us, and it has terrible consequences spiritually, and sometimes physically.

 For example, the Jehovah’s Witnesses not only teach the Arian and Pneumatimachian heresies by denying the Trinity, by denying the existence of the Holy Spirit, and denying the bodily resurrection of Christ (who appeared to witnesses).
 They also cause their people to die, and at times have caused the deaths of their own children, because they forbid something as good and practical as blood transfusions.
 It is tragic.
 For many years my father worked side by side with a good friend, a man we all liked very much, who died at the age of sixty from heart disease.
 A very simple medicine could have kept him alive to this day; but he was a member of Mary Baker Eddy’s so-called “Christian Science Church,” (three misnomers) and so he would not take medicine.
 As a result of his beliefs he died before he could retire, before he could meet his grandchildren.
-The picture we are given of God, by these kinds of doctrines, is one of a very unreasonable and harsh taskmaster who demands the impossible without providing grace.
+The picture we are given of God, by these kinds of doctrines, is one of a very unreasonable and harsh taskmaster whose yoke is not at all easy, and whose burden is terribly heavy.

 To avoid false gospels we need sound doctrine, and true theology.